 “Discreet Arts is known for its focus on substance and reliability, consistently delivering quality animation that has propelled the company’s growth over the past 10 years,” says Wendland.
 “I’m thrilled to join with Srikanth in our new U.S. operation, where we will continue to expand the work-for-hire business by establishing new direct relationships with studios, animation production companies, broadcasters and streamers, and provide a front-end office link to the India studio.
 And I look forward to building the company’s library of properties with even more ideas and stories of universal appeal.”

 Steven Wendland was vice president, animation and head of creative development, Technicolor, until 2020.
 He was responsible for developing and overseeing new properties for the company, while working with a development team located in Los Angeles and London.
 Among the projects developed and produced under his guidance were Mark Drop and Jerry Leibowitz’s “Atomic Puppet,” as well as Tom Taylor and James Brouwer’s “The Deep.”
-He helped develop “The Deep” toyline with Simba Toys, as well as story editing a series of four chapter books of The Deep, published by Bloomsbury.
+He helped develop “The Deep” toyline with Simba Toys, as well as story editing a series of four chapter books of

 Prior to joining Technicolor, Wendland worked at Canada’s Mainframe Entertainment (later Rainmaker Entertainment).
 While at Mainframe, Wendland produced many projects, including direct-to-video movies and many animated television series, including “Spider-Man – The New Animated Series” for Sony and MTV.